 DJI Mavic Pro Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 An Issue of Focus

 You don't have to look far to find people complaining about the Mavic producing 'soft' footage.
-This is mostly because DJI has introduced a focus feature in its new drone offerings that allows you to touch the screen and focus on a particular subject.
+This is mostly because DJI has introduced a focus feature that allows you to touch the screen and focus on a particular subject.
 This is great if your subject is close, like if you're using the Mavic to get a quick summit selfie of you and your friends, and you want to get the blurred background look that is all the rage.
 However, if the focus is off it can ruin landscape footage, so if you're flying far make sure your focus is set to 'infinity' before takeoff.

 Ease of Use